Chapter 1 : What comes after the Blues (Part 1)

 "The kids are arriving in two hours", Harry sighed still not moving from his chair.

 He knew that once his kids and nephews and nieces were back for the summer he wouldn't be able to get any work done and he wanted to finish everything he had left so no one from the office would come bothering him during the summer break.
-He had promised his kids that this summer they could all go away together and he didn't want to let them down, especially Lily, the one who was most excited of the whole idea.
+He had promised his kids that this summer they could all go away together and he didn't want to let them down, especially Lily, the one who was most excited with the whole idea.

 "And how much unfinished work have you left?
 None.
-It's easy for you to be like this.
+It's easy for you to act like this.
 You've had all the week to get your work done, I came back from Mexico yesterday", he said but stood up.
 "I hate this job!" he complained.